What parents need to know

 Is it any good?

-It may not be literature for the ages.
-But ONE DAY is unequivocally moving and compelling and stacks up against many others as a stellar, honest portrait of a genuine friendship -- marred by pitfalls and setbacks but worth every moment nonetheless.
+It may not be literature for the ages, but ONE DAY is unequivocally moving and compelling.
+It stacks up against many others as a stellar, honest portrait of a genuine friendship -- marred by pitfalls and setbacks but worth every moment nonetheless.
 Reading it, you feel as if you're privy to a real-life relationship; you root for them and get frustrated with them.
 (Don’t be surprised if you find yourself talking to them.)
 It's funny, too, and finely tuned to the zeitgeist.
 The once-a-year format sometimes feels like a conceit, but also gives the narrative much-needed structure.
 Some readers may be disappointed with the surprise ending, but no matter what emotions it elicits, it’ll leave you thinking about the book for days afterward.

 Families can talk about...